xetareality/docs/docs/handbook.md

 ` `

 # Xeta Reality Handbook
-## A documentation for modules and programs
+## Documentation for Modules and Programs

 ` `